 Two American symbols are celebrating their 125th birthdays this year.
 The Statue of Liberty was a gift from France that originally symbolized the friendship established during the Revolutionary War.
-The unveiling took place October 1886 on Ellis Island which has been the permanent home for Lady Liberty.
+The unveiling took place October 1886 on Liberty Island has been the permanent home for Lady Liberty.
 Thousands of spectators were on hand to witness this page of history.
 In Atlanta, Georgia, some 800 miles away from Lady Liberty, the unveiling of another American symbol was taking place.
 In contrast to the unveiling of Lady Liberty amidst great fan fare, this unveiling was so subtle and understated, it could have gone unnoticed.
 A pharmacist, John Pemberton, whipped up a batch of an amber-colored syrup, took it to Jacobs’ Pharmacy where the syrup was mixed with carbonated water and served to a few lucky customers who liked the concoction very much.
 So much, in fact, Jacobs’ Pharmacy began selling it for 5 cents a glass.
-It was customary for pharmacies to have ice cream parlors and soda fountains during this time period so selling a carbonated beverage in a pharmacy was common.
+It was customary for pharmacies to have during this time period so selling a carbonated beverage in a pharmacy was common.
 Frank Robinson, a bookkeeper for Mr. Pemberton, named the concoction Coca-Cola.
 And the rest, as they say, is history.

 Commonly known as Co-Cola by folks in the rural South, I have grown up with this iconic beverage.
 It wasn’t served at mealtimes nearly as much as sweet tea.
 Coke was a special treat.
 A visit to my grandparent’s home usually elicited, “Go look in the refrigerator drawer and git you one of them li’l Co-colers.”
 The “li’l Co-colers were 6 1/2 ounce glass bottles with the familiar curvy shape which you just don’t see anymore.
 My grandparents would punch holes in the cap with an ice pick and make a rustic “sippy” cup.
 The Cokes just seemed colder and more flavorful than any I can remember in my recent history.
 I’m not much of a soft drink drinker anyway except when I’m nauseated.
 That’s when I want a Coke.
 My mother used to buy the syrup, upon the recommendation of the family doctor, to give to us when we had upset stomachs.
 That recommendation has fallen completely out of favor.
 I’m not sure why because it seems to be an effective therapy.